AML-202102/RL/README.md

   1) We know that Deep Q-Network takes images as input, therefore add the correct input dimensions to the script in the DQN class.
   2) Before running the baseline, you must choose the correct network to use in the get_current and get_next functions of the QValues class.
 According to your choice, you must also replace the "None" in the training loop.

-Now, you can run the baseline and visualize your algorithm learning how to keep the pole vertical.
+Now, you can run the baseline (it should last around 30 minutes) and visualize your algorithm learning how to keep the pole vertical.
 You must add the final plot to your report and discuss your results.
 Explain why the **average** line is 0 until 100 episodes.

 ### Experiments (1 point)